kletobias/kletobias.github.io/_projects/Chapter_5-6.md

 ##### Example

-The example comes from a file that can be accessed by running `visudo` with *root* priviledges.
+The example comes from a file that can be accessed by running `visudo` with *root* privileges.

 ```bash
 ## Allow root to run any commands anywhere